MetalOnes/Home-Assistant-Config/README.md

 ### Recent Changes worth mentioning:

+* Lovelace updates, prep for upgrade to 0.89
 * Prep for upgrade to 0.87.1
 * Switched to MySQL db.
 Updated to 0.85.1
 * Lots of lovelace work